ditdotdev/dit-server/DEVELOPING.md

   * Unit tests - These tests are designed to test a fragment of code, and can be run entirely within the IDE.
 These tests live under the `src/test` directory and are run through `./gradlew test`.
 They should be very fast and are run as part of each pull request.
-  * Integration tests - These tests validate the whole titan server program, but still runs within the IDE and hence mock out operating system dependencies (such as ZFS).
+  * Integration tests - These tests validate the whole datadatdat server program, but still runs within the IDE and hence mock out operating system dependencies (such as ZFS).
 These tests live under `src/integrationTest` and can be run as part of `./gradlew integrationTest`.
 They should be fast and are run as part of each pull request.